Is a Correction Looming Ahead for Zscaler Inc. (ZS)

 Is It Worth Investing in Zscaler Inc. (NASDAQ :ZS) Right Now?

+Opinions of the stock are interesting as 12 analysts out of 25 who provided ratings for Zscaler Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 11 rated it as “hold,” and 0 as “sell.”

+The average price from analysts is $152.95, which is $23.33 above the current price.
 ZS currently public float of 73.50M and currently shorts hold a 10.20% ratio of that float.
-Today, the average trading volume of ZS was 2.25M shares.
+Today, the average trading volume of ZS was 2.29M shares.

 ZS’s Market Performance

-ZS stocks went up by 0.90% for the week, with a monthly drop of -0.11% and a quarterly performance of 9.88%, while its annual performance rate touched 227.14%.
-The volatility ratio for the week stands at 4.12% while the volatility levels for the past 30 days are set at 3.59% for Zscaler Inc..
-The simple moving average for the period of the last 20 days is -1.50% for ZS stocks with a simple moving average of 47.03% for the last 200 days.
+ZS stocks went down by -5.12% for the week, with a monthly drop of -15.47% and a quarterly performance of 7.06%, while its annual performance rate touched 189.90%.
+The volatility ratio for the week stands at 6.97% while the volatility levels for the past 30 days are set at 4.50% for Zscaler Inc..
+The simple moving average for the period of the last 20 days is -12.71% for ZS stocks with a simple moving average of 27.05% for the last 200 days.

 Analysts’ Opinion of ZS